alokkumarr/my-big-project-/doc/development-cloud-with-jumpbox.md

         ssh $host mvn -f $temp package -DskipTests ssh $host mvn -f $temp -Ddocker-start=cloud

+     Tips :
-     Note: you can setup password less ssh connection between local machine and jumpbox to avoid multiple password prompt while running the above commands.
+     * You can setup password less ssh connection between local machine and jumpbox to avoid multiple password prompt while running the above commands.
+     * Above command can be stored as cloud-deployment.sh file in parent directory of sip and can trigger as single script run command to avoid multiple command run.

  5. Get the URL of the cloud SIP environment using: